MalignantCarp/obsidian-word-statistics/README.md

 # Caution
 __Please be aware that any modification of your files outside of Obsidian could break project and statistic storage.
 Please ensure you regularly backup your data.__

+__This plugin is BETA software.
+Please ensure you regularly backup your data.
+Should you encounter any issues, please file a bug report or contact me in Discord for assistance.__

 # Obsidian Word Statistics

 This will be a plugin for [Obsidian](https://obsidian.md) that tracks word count statistics.